stories-with-dice/quartz_obsidian/content/Blog/Lore24.md

 - you are the last remnants of humanity within a small town, you want to search for other communities, while also removing any subverters and horrors hiding among your midst
 - you are part of a criminal network in a dark metropolis.
 You want the Eldritch powers because you think that they can provide the only means to save the world (or will you give in to their temptation for personal power?)
 - you are Spec Ops soldiers, part of the last fighting force of humanity.
 You are lost behind enemy lines, where you need to blend in, sneak, kill.
 Either find your way back home or dig deeper to kill the ultimate evil of the region

+# 023 - January 23

+## Monsters:

+> [!info] Rolls
+>
+> It's hard to decide how to even start.
+>
+> Mythic GM roll for Alien Species: `Threatening Suffering`
+>
+> Mythic GM roll for Character description: `Mature Wounded`
+>
+> What do they fear? `Rivals.
+Some other aliens threaten their destruction.`

+I'm imagining a monster alien species that is created out of humans.
+The aliens infect humans during their lives, as this is the only way they can reproduce anymore.
+They've been defeated by a rival alien species, and now take shelter within humans.

+The disguise is only effective because they hide within the brain electro-chemistry of the humans.
+They slow down the receptor sensitivity in order to allow themselves more time to plot their revenge and return to glory.

+Unfortunately that has started to have effects on humanity.
+These humans exhibit strange self-mutilating behaviors and have reduced fertility.
+Subjectively, they describe their experience as moments of "intense deja-vu", like "timing slowing down".
+Some have discovered they can tune into these feelings and some times control them.

+When they do so, they can see things on higher dimensions, and can interact with items at far away distances, via torsion fields.
+To the outside observer, the intrusion and interaction appears as fragments of the person reaching out from "strange mirror-like surfaces".

+Upon death, the alien thought-pattern take complete control and slow down the decay of the body.
+The aliens appears as "zombies" with telepathic powers.
+They are slowly dying, but wield immense powers.

 [^1]: Separate goal: come up with new verb for writing lore.
 Should be fun, for the kids.